yjojo17/SOMA/README.md

 ## License

+License

-GNU Affero General Public License v3.0 or later.
-See [LICENSE](LICENSE).
+GNU General Public License v3.0 or later.
+See LICENSE.

+Anyone who distributes this software, modified or not, must pass on the same freedoms and provide the corresponding source under the same terms.
+Copyright remains with the author.